praekelt/jmbo-foundry/USERGUIDE.rst

 Preferences
 -----------

-`jmbo-generic` strives for a high level of through the web configuration.
+`jmbo-foundry` strives for a high level of through the web configuration.
 Much of the site's behaviour is customizable through the admin interface.

 General preferences